Hazaj meter: 11-syllable version

 The underlined syllables are "overlong", that is, they count as equivalent to a long syllable plus a short one, a typical feature of Persian verse, imitated in Turkish and Urdu poetry, but not found in Arabic.

 The meter of the do-baytī is similar to this, except that – u or – – may sometimes be substituted for the initial u –.

 16-syllable version

 The 16-syllable version of the hazaj meter was used for lyric poetry such as some of the ghazals of Hafez and their imitations in Urdu and Ottoman Turkish.
 About 6% of Persian lyric poems are in this metre, and 16% of Ottoman Turkish ones.
 This form of the meter usually has a break in the middle of each half line, dividing the couplet into four equal parts, giving a very similar effect rhythmically to the poem of Dunash quoted above.
-The following example comes from the one of the spiritual ghazals of the 13th-century mystic poet Rumi:
+The following example comes from one of the spiritual ghazals of the 13th-century mystic poet Rumi: